Daimler set to spin off truck unit by year end - report

 "We are convinced of the industrial logic and benefits of the planned realignment of Daimler and the spin-off of Daimler Truck."

-The plan - announced in February - is aimed at increasing Daimler’s investor appeal as a focused electric, luxury car business, as the Mercedes-Benz brand challenges Tesla Inc, Porsche, BMW and others.
+The plan - announced in February - is aimed at increasing Daimler's investor appeal as a focused electric, luxury car business, as the Mercedes-Benz brand challenges Tesla Inc (TSLA.O), Porsche, BMW (BMWG.DE) and others. read more

-In the truck market, Daimler faces traditional rivals such as Sweden’s AB Volvo, Volkswagen AG unit Traton and Paccar Inc
+In the truck market, Daimler faces traditional rivals such as Sweden's AB Volvo (VOLVb.ST), Volkswagen AG (VOWG_p.DE) unit Traton (8TRA.DE) and Paccar Inc (PCAR.O)

 Under the planned spin-off, a significant majority stake in Daimler Truck would be distributed to Daimler shareholders.